stschulte/simple-parallel-promise/README.md

 This library helps processing huge number of items in parallel while limiting the concurrency.

-It is intended to run a worker on a huge list (e.g. a stream) and you can iterator over the results in order.
+It is intended to run concurrent workers on a huge list (e.g. a stream) and you can iterator over the results in order.

 Let's imagine you read a huge file line by line.
 For each line you